 To meet the needs of restaurants and consumers looking for more contactless dining options, Overproof has launched a restaurant technology solution, Sixdots.
 The easy-to-use app offers an innovative digital menu, ordering, and payment system for table-side ordering, as well as curbside pickup, takeout, and delivery.

-Sixdots technology is available free to bars and restaurants through the end of the year, with a ForeverFree version available, too.
+Sixdots technology is available free to bars and restaurants when backed by supplier support, and there are no hidden fees or revenue share.
 To learn more, visit www.sixdotsapp.com.

 How can technology help to ensure protocols are being followed?